Editorial Policies

 Conflict of Interest

 A Declaration of Conflicting Interests policy refers to a formal policy a journal may have to require a conflict-of-interest statement or disclosure from a submitting or publishing author(s)—guideline based on COPE.
 Conflicts of interest arise when author(s), reviewers, or editors have interests that are not fully apparent and that may influence their judgments on what is published.
-They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.
+They have been described as those that, when revealed later, would make a reasonable reader feel misled or deceived.

-• Author(s): All author(s) and co-author(s) are required to disclose any potential conflict of interest when submitting their article (e.g., employment, consulting fees, research contracts, stock ownership, patent licenses, advisory affiliations, etc.).
+- Author(s): All author(s) and co-author(s) are required to disclose any potential conflict of interest when submitting their article (e.g., employment, consulting fees, research contracts, stock ownership, patent licenses, advisory affiliations, etc.).
 If the article is subsequently accepted for publication, this information should be included in the end section.

-• Editors: Editors should not make any editorial decisions or get involved in the editorial process if they have any conflicts of Interest (financial or otherwise) for a submitted manuscript.
+- Editors: Editors should not make any editorial decisions or get involved in the editorial process if they have any conflicts of Interest (financial or otherwise) for a submitted manuscript.
 An editor may have conflicts of Interest if a manuscript is submitted from their academic department or institution in such situations; The JANH has a policy that is When an editor submits their work to their journal, a colleague in the editorial office must manage the manuscript, and the editor/author(s) must withdraw from the discussion and decision about it.

 Human Participants